haavee/ppgplot/README.md

 All in all, the `Giza` backend is an amazing job done, but it is [not 100% compatible with the original PGPLOT](https://danieljprice.github.io/giza/documentation/pgplot.html), so it is not guaranteed your plots will come out identical.

-This fork of the Python-extension owes a lot of thanks to the original author, Nick Patavlis, of `ppgplot`: https://github.com/npat-efault/ppgplot
+This fork of the Python-extension owes a lot of thanks to the original author, Nick Patavalis, of `ppgplot`: https://github.com/npat-efault/ppgplot